gameflorist/dunedynasty/README.txt

 ===========

-For hosting online multiplayer matches, make sure to forward the UDP port 10700 via our NAT-router to your hosting machine's local IP address.
+For hosting online multiplayer matches, make sure to forward the UDP port 10700 via your NAT-router to your hosting machine's local IP address.
 On the multiplayer menu-screen, you can leave the default 0.0.0.0 HOST IP address in most cases, as this will listen to all your network-connections.
 If this is not working, try setting it to the IP address of the network card connected to the